Wild shake off Dallas 2-1 in shootout to gather just second win on long homestand

 If the Wild and Stars meet again this season, it'll be in the playoffs.

-They helped that bid on Friday by shaking off the Stars 2-1 in a shootout in front of 19,239 at Xcel Energy Center to avoid another three-game slide and secure just their second victory on this pivotal seven-game homestand that has only two games to go.
+They helped that bid on Friday by shaking off the Stars 2-1 in a shootout in front of 19,239 at Xcel Energy Center, avoiding another three-game slide and securing just their second victory on this pivotal seven-game homestand that has only two games to go.

+"It's nice to get rewarded positively in a game like that against a team like that," coach Dean Evason said.

 Matt Boldy and Frederick Gaudreau delivered in the shootout, with Filip Gustavsson making 29 saves before fending off another three shots in the shootout.